Primary contact: Dana Jessen

 - Narrative: A detailed description of the project and implementation plan.
 The narrative should:

-- Describe the way(s) in which the project is creative, innovative, or entrepreneurial.
+- Describe the way(s) in which the project is multi-disciplinary, creative, innovative, or entrepreneurial.

 - Address how the project will advance the professional goals of the applicant(s).

 - Not exceed 2,000 words.